RichieSchuurman/trivia-game-assignment/README.md

 - Add responsive design for mobile

 ## Additional Notes
-Some API calls from the Open Trivia DB will give back empty responses or cause the questions and answers being mixed up in the results table
+Some API calls from the Open Trivia DB will give back empty responses or cause the questions and answers being mixed up in the results table. <br/>
 You can find the wireframes and component tree on my Figma community page.
 However the component tree is included with this project.
 [Figma community page](https://www.figma.com/community/file/1087072528213887025/Trivia-Assignment)